aWildOtto/carbon-tracker/README.md

 ## Introduction
 ![welcome screen](/docs/1.PNG)

-The app features a refreshed UI with a original icon
+The app features a refreshed, easy to use UI with an original logo

 ![home page](/docs/2.PNG)